Anaconda, Montana, USA · 2025

 Anaconda was once the beating industrial heart of Montana — a place of smoke, metal, and the promise of prosperity.
 Immigrants arrived from across the world, chasing richness in the soil and a future in the flame.
 Today, the world's tallest masonry smokestack stands silent, a brick monument overlooking the town it once defined.
 Its presence endures: in memorials and yard signs, in chain-link fence…

-View project: Anaconda →Writing
+View project: Anaconda →Essays, dispatches, and fragments.

 I think there’s something special that happens at hot springs.
 Sitting around in hot water soaking with other people is honestly pretty relaxing and therapeutic.
 But I’ve started to wonder just why that is.